githubpalak/githubpalak/README.md

 # 💫 About Me:
 Hi!
-I'm Palak Chandak, a final-year Electronics and Telecommunication Engineering student.
+I'm Palak Chandak.
 I enjoy programming, web development, and working on innovative projects.
 In my free time, I love exploring new technologies and learning about electronics.

 ## 🌐 Socials: